 Conclusion

 Whether you choose a traditional burial, a direct cremation, or a modern eco-alternative like Aquamation, the most important step is to document your wishes and communicate them to your loved ones.
 This prevents "decision fatigue" during a time of grief and ensures your final legacy is handled exactly as you envisioned.
-For more information on the specific logistics of the process, read our Complete Guide to Cremation.

 The main thing: Pre-planning your choice today can save your family thousands of dollars and immense emotional stress in the future.